 Worth Reading"There came a generation that knew not mimeo."
 Cynthia W. Walker and Paula Smith discuss fanfic, cons, Mary Sues, and how things have changed (and remained the same) over the years.

 Current Writing Projects The plot bunnies are bouncing faster than I can grab 'em by the ears and toss 'em in the corral.
 I am working on four Harry Potter AUs, but I don't intend to post them here until I have them at least halfway done (possibly not until they're finished.
 There are already too many started-and-abandoned stories on this website).
-I have just finished working on a Threshold story (Mary Sue, alas!).
-I am trying to work on a Supernatural crossover.
+I'll be publishing a Threshold story (Mary Sue, alas!) this summer.
+I am trying to work on a Supernatural story.
 Trying is the operative word; I find Supernatural difficult to write, but I have a friend who publishes a Supernatural 'zine, and she needs stories.
 I have some started-and-abandoned Avengers stories I want to get back to, ditto several started-and-abandoned Master and She Spies stories.
 For publication at the 2013 MediaWest*Con, I debuted some Harry Potter, Sherlock, I Dream of Jeannie, Buckaroo Banzai, Hogan's Heroes, and Dr. Who stories.
 I'll be posting them here and at AO3 in the summer of 2014.
-For the 2014 MediaWest*Con, I hope to publish another The Wizard crossover, a Harry Potter story, an A-Team crossover and hopefully a few other stories And I'm playing with the Sentinel/Stargate crossover that I scribble and abandon every year or two.
+For the 2014 MediaWest*Con, I hope to publish another The Wizard crossover, a Harry Potter story, an A-Team crossover, a Captain Simian and the Space Monkeys adventure, and hopefully a few other stories.
+And I'm playing with the Sentinel/Stargate crossover that I scribble and abandon every year or two.
 (At the rate I'm going, I'll be on social security before I finish the darned thing.)

 Unsafe External Link